Jeff VanderMeer: Literary criticism and editing

-VanderMeer is a frequent writer of critical literary reviews and essays, which have appeared in numerous publications including The Atlantic, The Washington Post Book World, Publishers Weekly, and other places.
-For a number of years he was a regular columnist for the Amazon book-culture blog and has served as a judge for the Eisner Awards, among others.
+VanderMeer is a frequent writer of critical literary reviews and essays, which have appeared in numerous publications including The Atlantic, The Washington Post Book World, Publishers Weekly.
+For a number of years he was a regular columnist for the Amazon book-culture blog and has served as a judge for the Eisner Awards.
 He has been a guest speaker at such diverse events as the Brisbane Writers Festival, Finncon in Helsinki, and the American Library Association annual conference.

 In 2019, VanderMeer was a judge for the National Book Award for Fiction.

 VanderMeer has also edited a number of anthologies.
 He won a 2003 World Fantasy Award for Leviathan, Volume Three, a collection of genre-bending stories he edited with Forrest Aguirre.
 He and Mark Roberts were also finalists for the same award the next year for the anthology The Thackery T. Lambshead Pocket Guide to Eccentric & Discredited Diseases.

-Most of his recent anthologies have been collaborations with his wife, Ann VanderMeer, the Hugo-award-winning former editor of Weird Tales.
+Most of his recent anthologies have been collaborations with his wife, Ann VanderMeer, the former editor of Weird Tales.
 These anthologies include The New Weird, a collection of stories from New Weird authors; Last Drink Bird Head, a charity anthology benefiting literacy; The Weird, a World Fantasy Award winning collection of weird fiction; Time Traveler's Almanac, an anthology of time-travel fiction; Fast Ships, Black Sails, a pirate fiction anthology; and the Locus Award winning The Big Book of Science Fiction.

 VanderMeer is the founding editor and publisher of the Ministry of Whimsy Press, which he set up in the late 1980s while still in high school.
 The press is currently an imprint of Wyrm Publishing.
 One of the Ministrys publications, The Troika by Stepan Chapman, won the Philip K. Dick Award in 1997.

 Teaching

 VanderMeer has been involved in teaching creative writing.
 One of the projects he is involved with is Shared Worlds, an annual two-week program that aims to teach creative writing to teenagers.
-VanderMeer has also taught at the Clarion Workshop and at Trinity Prep School.
-In addition to his teaching, VanderMeer has also written guides to creative writing such as Wonderbook, which won a BSFA Award, a Locus Award, and was nominated for a Hugo and World Fantasy Award.
+VanderMeer has taught at the Clarion Workshop and at Trinity Prep School.
+In addition to his teaching, VanderMeer has written guides to creative writing such as Wonderbook, which won a BSFA Award, a Locus Award, and was nominated for a Hugo and World Fantasy Award.

 Critical reputation

 VanderMeer has been called "one of the most remarkable practitioners of the literary fantastic in America today," with The New Yorker naming him the "King of Weird Fiction."
 VanderMeer's fiction is noted for eluding genre classifications even as his works bring in themes and elements from genres such as postmodernism, ecofiction, the New Weird and post-apocalyptic fiction.

 VanderMeer's fiction has been described as "evocative (with) intellectual observations both profound and disturbing" and "lyrical and harrowing," with his mixing of genres producing "something unique and unsettling."

-VanderMeer's writing has been compared with the works of Jorge Luis Borges, Kafka, and Thoreau.
+His writing has been compared in editorials with the works of Jorge Luis Borges, Franz Kafka, and Henry David Thoreau.